-'The reason why Council waste our money is because we don't have the privilege to vote them out of tion,' he said.
+'The reason why Council waste our money is because we don't have the privilege to vote them out of power.

 'We must force the Council to look at the way they are wasting our money.
-They can say they have no money, but when we say we don't have, they threaten us with evic-
+They can say they have no money, but when we say we don't have, they threaten us with eviction,' he said.